 With its brilliant green color, matcha just looks healthier even if you have no idea why.
 But how does it taste?
 If you have tried matcha before and loved it, then you probably would have met some problems in describing how it tastes to friends and family.
 This is not uncommon, as good matcha usually tastes complex.

-Depending on the blend of matcha powder (and how you prepare it), your experience will vary widely.
-The aftertaste could resemble a sweet nuttiness, an intense savoury flavor, floral or bittersweet notes, perhaps even all of the above!
+Depending on the blend of matcha (and how you prepare it), your experience will vary widely.
+The aftertaste could resemble a sweet nuttiness, an intense savory flavor, floral or bittersweet notes, perhaps even all of the above!
 This will linger for awhile and then slowly fade away.
-The matcha aftertaste is what gets people so obsessed, although it make take some time for most people to get used to the complex flavors of matcha.
+The matcha aftertaste is what gets people so obsessed, although it may take some time for most people to get used to the complex flavors of matcha.

 The reason for this variety in aftertaste boils down to the farmer’s technique in cultivating the shaded growth phase before harvest.
 A tea master’s blending technique of different leaves (from different tea plants) also contributes to the creation of unique matcha tastes and blends.
 The shading process leads to the accumulation of amino acids and chlorophyll in the tea leaves in the final weeks before harvest, and the blending process by the tea master moderates the flavors, creating a highly enjoyable matcha taste for drinkers.